 As things open up and more films stay in the theaters longer, we’ll update these listings as streaming release dates are added.
 Also, check out our piece on how to watch the Oscars ceremony itself.

 If you have Netflix, you have a great head start, at least in terms of quantity.
 The service once again carries more nominated films than any other service, although fewer of the top nominated films than in previous years.
 Although among the titles already streaming, there are All Quiet on the Western Front, nominated for both Best Picture and Best International Film, and the popular Glass Onion: A Knives Out Mystery, which only took one nomination but is a delightful watch.
-The next best service for the most nominated films is HBO Max, carrying or pending the arrival of nearly as many films as Netflix.
-Prime Video and Disney+ also carry a fair share of nominees, with several animated titles on the latter.
+The next best service for the most nominated films is Max, carrying or pending the arrival of nearly as many films as Netflix.
+Prime Video and Disney+ also carry a fair share of nominees, with several animated titles on the latter, and a couple have made their way to Hulu, including Best Picture nominee Triangle of Sadness.
 This year even Paramount+ and Peacock have gotten in on the action with major cinematic releases exclusive to their services.
-However, as of the current releases, Hulu doesn’t have any nominated films in its library.

 In addition, we’ve noted if films are rentable or purchasable, making them available on most major digital rental and purchase sites such as Amazon, iTunes, and similar.
 Happy viewing, Oscars fans.